jochem-waque/skynotify/README.md

-# Blue
+# Skynotify

 A containerised service that provides real-time push notifications for Bluesky posts.

 ## Usage